My chocolate has gray streaks. It is okay to use?

 What’s the difference between bitter and bittersweet chocolate?

 There is so substitution of bittersweet and unsweetened chocolate for the other, although if you don’t have unsweetened chocolate, you can replicate it by mixing 3 tablespoons unsweetened cocoa powder with 1 tablespoon of vegetable oil or melted butter to equal 1 ounce of unsweetened (bitter) chocolate.
 Mix them together as a paste and you can use that for unsweetened chocolate in recipes.
+If you live outside the United States, unsweetened chocolate can often be found at baking supply shops.
+In Paris, you can buy it at G. Detou in bulk, and Lindt makes a 99% Excellence bar of chocolate that’s widely available, which can be used.

 Why does chocolate and liquid melted together sometimes become grainy?